 The Brook Spike-primrose likely requires high light to germinate.
 The area surrounding the seed bank must be clear of shading shrubs and trees; this area is the canopy opening required by the species.
 Canopy openings must be large enough that the Brook Spike-primrose plants are not sheltered by surrounding vegetation.
-The minimum size of openings can be determined based on the height of vegetation likely to grow in the area and cast shade on the Brook Spike-primrose (e.g., Spittlehouse et al. 2004).
+The minimum size of openings can be determined based on the height of vegetation able to grow in the area and cast shade on the Brook Spike-primrose (e.g., Spittlehouse et al. 2004).
 An additional consideration with regards to canopy opening is that when tall vegetation falls, it will cover an area of ground for a distance equal to its height.

-In addition to openings, specific hydrological characteristics are critical to the survival of this species.
+In addition to canopy openings, specific hydrological characteristics are critical to the survival of this species.
 These hydrological characteristics are directly tied to rainfall (Graham 2004).
 Rain flows into the meadow from the surrounding area, called the catchment.
 This catchment area is directly responsible for receiving rainwater which flows along the prevailing topography to the meadow.
 Surface water flow and subsurface seepage from this catchment area is essential to the survival of the Brook Spike-primrose plants.
 The catchment at Craigflower Meadow was mapped by Fairbarns (2008).
 These catchment areas are generally small and isolated within landscape scale catchments.

-Critical habitat for the survival of each plant or patch3 of Brook Spike-primrose is composed of two habitat features: the minimum canopy opening and the catchment.
-These features are always connected to a plant or patch of plants and in all cases will overlap to some degree (no special status is applied to areas of overlapping critical habitat).
+Critical habitat for the survival of each plant or patch2 of Brook Spike-primrose is composed of two habitat features: the minimum canopy opening and the catchment.
+These features are always connected to the recorded location of a plant or patch of plants and in all cases will overlap to some degree (no special status is applied to areas of overlapping critical habitat).
 The default minimum canopy opening required for light to reach the plants is the area bounded by a 20 m distance surrounding each plant or patch of plants in all directions (20 m is generally the maximum height attained by trees in the soils surrounding Brook Spike-primrose).
 The catchment for each plant or patch of plants is delineated by following the upslope high point of land which divides water flowing towards the plants from water flowing away from the plants; these catchment areas are generally relatively small and isolated within landscape catchments.
+It is important to note that while plants may not be visible all year or every year, seeds will remain in the seed bank and the recorded plant locations and their associated critical habitat will continue to be critical habitat to protect the seed bank, even if no plants are observed.

 Within the geographical boundaries identified in Figure 4, critical habitat for the Craigflower Meadow population is defined by the catchment area surrounding the last recorded location of the plants.
-In this case the catchment area exceeds the minimum canopy opening in all directions (Fairbarns 2008).
+In this case, the catchment area exceeds the minimum canopy opening in all directions (Fairbarns 2008).